What is a surcharge?

 Are surcharge payments required while incarcerated?

-Yes.
 Billing continues during the period of incarceration.
-It is important to contact the MVC at (609) 292-7500 prior to parole/release in order to identify outstanding violations and to determine how to restore your driving privilege.
-After making payments equal to the surcharge restoration amount due, a payment plan, considering your income level, can be requested.
+It is important to contact the MVC at (609) 292-7500 prior to parole/release in order to identify outstanding violations and to determine how to restore license privileges.
+After making payments equal to the restoration amount due, a payment plan, considering your income level, can be requested.

 Why was my tax refund applied to my surcharge?